Local laws and customs

 Homosexuality is a criminal offence in Morocco.
 Be sensitive to local laws and customs and avoid public displays of affection.
 Complaints can lead to prosecution.
 See our information and advice page for the LGBT community before you travel.

-Women, especially when travelling alone, may receive unwanted attention.
-To minimise hassle, you may choose to wear clothes which cover the arms, legs and chest.
+Women, especially when travelling alone, may receive unwanted attention from men.
+To minimise hassle, you may choose to wear loose-fitting clothing which cover the arms, legs and chest.
 See our information and advice page for women before you travel.

 Alcohol is served in licensed hotels, bars and in tourist areas.
 However, drinking alcohol in the street and anywhere other than a licensed restaurant or bar isn’t allowed and can lead to arrest.